chainfeeds/RSSAggregatorforWeb3/README.md

 3. Import this OPML to your apps/services.
 4. Syncing and Done!

+## How to add new feeds?

+Medium, Github, Substack, Mirror(by submirror), Ghost is natively support RSS.
+For other sites or sources, you can find many great tutorials from https://github.com/AboutRSS/ALL-about-RSS .

 ## Feeds breakdown
 You can find more than 500 RSS feeds in RAW:
 - Direct source from projects: 330 Feeds
-    - Including prooduct announcement from L1/L2 Chains, Web3 DApps, Developer Tools.
+    - Including product announcements/updates from L1/L2 Chains, Web3 DApps, Developer Tools.
 - GitHub updates: 122 Feeds
     - Including code releases or smart contract upgrades from L1/L2 Chains, Web3 DApps, Developer Tools.
 - Media/Curator/Aggregator: 13 Feeds